Four Steps to Take After Experiencing Pet Loss

 Step Four: When you’re ready, take that next action step.

-At this moment is can be excruciatingly hard to pick up the phone and notify your Veterinarian of your pets passing.
-It can be even harder to transport their body yourself if needed.
-Some people find hope in remembering that we can give back in our pets end of life in this small way, to serve them through this moment in love and respect, even though it is hard.
+At this moment, it can be excruciatingly hard to pick up the phone and notify your veterinarian of your pet's passing.
+It can be even harder to transport their body yourself, if needed.
+Some people find hope in remembering that we can give back in our pet's end of life in this small way, to serve them through this moment in love and respect, even though it is hard.